 Meet the original classic: the simple patchwork quilt.
-Made up of squares of the same size, this easy project comes together quickly and is an awesome way to master basic quilting skills.
-(Example: you'll become a wiz at sewing an accurate, straight 1/4" seam, which is literally the foundation of any quilt!)
-Using charm packs of 5-inch squares will help to speed up the process, or use 10-inch layer cake squares to supersize the quilt!
-(Check out Piece, Patch, Quilt: Basic Quiltmaking Skills for a full how-to.)
+Made up of same-size squares, this easy project comes together quickly and is an awesome way to master basic quilting skills.
+You'll become a wiz at sewing an accurate, straight ¼" seam — which is literally the foundation of any quilt — and using charm packs of 5" squares will help speed up the process.
+If you want to supersize the quilt, try 10" layer cake squares!
+(Psst: To make the exact quilt below, shop the Like A Charm Cour de Fleur Expand-A-Quilt Kit .)

 Instead of using squares, you can use rectangles to make a patchwork quilt.
-By offsetting the rows, like subway tiles, you'll end up with a cool modern vibe.
+By offsetting the rows like subway tiles, you'll end up with a cool modern vibe.
 (The end pieces for each row are just half the length of your basic rectangles.)
-You can sprinkle in some squares and change up the length of your rectangles for even more variety.
+You can also sprinkle in some squares and change up the length of your rectangles for even more variety.
+(Yep, you can make this exact quilt too: Shop the Brick Wall Dream Chaser Quilt Kit .)

 Rail Fence Quilt

-For this option, the rectangles get super skinny — more like strips.
-You'll simply line up three or four to create each block.
-Sew them all together straight, or set them at angles for a different look.
-This type of quilt is perfect for using jelly roll precuts.
-(And if you want to make the exact quilt shown above, check this Midnight Quilt Show episode for all the details!)
+For this option, jelly roll precuts are great as the rectangles get super skinny — more like strips.
+Line up three or four to create each block, and sew them all together straight or set at angles for a different look.

 Flying Geese Quilt

 When you're ready to go beyond squares and rectangles, triangles are the next step.
-The flying geese unit simply uses a rectangle and two squares to create the triangles.
-This pattern is also precut-friendly because you can use half a layer cake square for your rectangle and either a quarter layer cake square or a coordinating charm pack for the other details.
+The flying geese unit simply uses a rectangle and two squares to create the triangles, and this pattern in particular is precut-friendly because you can use half a layer cake square for your rectangle and either a quarter layer cake square or a coordinating charm pack for the other details.
 Too easy!